 Youth Education: We are committed to advancing the education of youth by providing workshops and seminars in schools related to the proper ownership, handling and care of dogs in addition to a dog bite prevention program.

 Therapy Dog Outreach: We are dedicated to enhancing the quality of life for people confined in care facilities, hospitals, group homes and private residences through interaction with registered therapy dogs.
 This interaction can provide comfort, reduce stress and produce smiles.
 The dogs and their handlers have been certified by the St. John Ambulance Therapy Dog Program.

 Dog Rescue: We are a non-breed specific dog rescue for stray, abandoned, abused and surrendered dogs.
 We are completely reliant on a network of dedicated volunteer foster homes who provide an environment where the dog can receive food, proper training, veterinary care and love until the right adoptive home is found.

 Want to learn more?
-Visit The Pack Project's website.
+Visit the The Pack Project website.